Environmental Protection Agency (EPA).

 III.
 Registration Reviews

-As directed by FIFRA section 3(g), EPA is reviewing the pesticide registrations identified in the table in this unit to assure that they continue to satisfy the FIFRA standard for registration—that is, they can still be used without unreasonable adverse effects on human health or the environment.
+As directed by FIFRA section 3(g), EPA is periodically reviewing pesticide registrations to assure that they continue to satisfy the FIFRA standard for registration—that is, they can still be used without unreasonable adverse effects on human health or the environment.
+The implementing regulations establishing the procedures for registration review appear at 40 CFR part 155.
 A pesticide's registration review begins when the Agency establishes a docket for the pesticide's registration review case and opens the docket for public review and comment.
 At present, EPA is opening registration review dockets for the cases identified in the following table.

 B. Docket Content